2007–08 NFL playoffs: AFC: New England Patriots 21, San Diego Chargers 12

-NFC: New York Giants 23, Green Bay Packers 20 (OT)
+NFC: New York Giants 23, Green Bay Packers 20 ()

 Seventeen years to the day after their win over the 49ers in the 1990 NFC Championship Game, the Giants won the 2007 NFC Championship Game.
 And seventeen years to the day that Matt Bahr kicked the winning field goal to send the Giants to the Super Bowl, Giants kicker Lawrence Tynes did exactly the same thing.
 New York won its fourth NFC Championship Game in as many tries, and won their tenth consecutive game away from home.

 For the third playoff game in a row, Giants quarterback Eli Manning didn't throw a single interception, finishing the game with 254 yards.
 His top target was Plaxico Burress, who set a franchise postseason record with 11 receptions for 154 yards.
 Donald Driver was the Packers top receiver with five catches for 141 yards.